 One of the benefits of moving Hadoop workloads to the cloud is reducing cost and risk.
-No up front capital expense on hardware is required and on-going expenditure scales only in response to actual usage.
+No upfront capital expenditure on hardware is required and ongoing expenditure scales only in response to actual usage.
 This greatly lowers risk.
 Services like Qubole eliminate administration overhead as well.
 Amazon EC2 offers multiple instance purchasing options.
-Spot Instance purchasing option provides an effective way of reducing the compute costs with many documented case studies showing cost reduction of 50-90% compared to regular purchasing options.
+Spot Instance purchasing option provides an effective way of reducing compute costs with many documented case studies showing cost reduction of 50-90% compared to regular purchasing options.
 Few data analysts are, however, in a position to exploit these capabilities – as they require sophisticated setup and working knowledge of cloud APIs.
-In this post we describe how we have modified Qubole’s auto-scaling clusters to take advantage of Spot Instances and thereby exposed their cost saving capabilities to a wide audience of data analysts and engineers.
+In this post, we describe how we have modified Qubole’s auto-scaling clusters to take advantage of Spot Instances and thereby exposed their cost-saving capabilities to a wide audience of data analysts and engineers.

 Why Spot Instances?